The following topics are discussed below:

-There are some great plumbing techniques and products that really help minimalize the level of dirt that travels from our rainwater catchment area to our tanks.
+There are some great plumbing techniques and products that really help minimize the level of dirt that travels from our rainwater catchment area to our tanks.
 Not in any particular order, these include:

-- Installing a first flush device – This device captures the first (Set amount liters of water) rainwater heading to your rainwater tank and releases it to the stormwater drainage.
+- Installing a first flush device – This device captures the first (set amount of liters of water) rainwater heading to your rainwater tank and releases it to the stormwater drainage.
 This is good at capturing the dust and other small pollutants which may have been on your roof.

 - Leaf Eater – These products are usually installed in an accessible location on your downpipes which feed your rainwater tank.
 They are great at capturing leaves and generally larger particles.

 - Gutter Guard – This product basically provides a barrier against leaves and larger dirt from entering your guttering.
 This helps in two ways: it keeps your gutters clean and also allows you to capture more rainwater.